 Multifocal Lens Implants

-Multifocal synthetic lenses, which are implanted into the eye, provide relief for presbyopia at the same time as for nearsightedness or for farsightedness.
-Thus, the goal of multifocal synthetic lenses is to provide freedom from needing any eyeglasses or contact lenses.
+- Multifocal intraocular lenses provide relief for presbyopia at the same time as for nearsightedness or for farsightedness.

 How does a multifocal lens work?